Eating made easy

 - Real-time feedback platforms to solicit your questions and comments about menu options and service satisfaction

-Concordia Food Services does not operate in allergen- and peanut-free facilities.
-As a result, the culinary team cannot guarantee that food prepared in dining halls has not become cross-contaminated with allergens and peanuts.
+Concordia Food Services does not operate in allergen-free facilities.
+As a result, our culinary team cannot guarantee that food prepared in residence kitchens and served in dining halls does not contain or has not become cross-contaminated with allergens, gluten or any other sensitive ingredients.
+Furthermore, the ingredients contained in our recipes are detailed on our daily menu signage, however, the allergens or potential allergens included in the recipes are not listed on the signage.

-Your consultation session with a dietitian will cover: an assessment of dietary-specific needs; whether Concordia Food Services can accommodate your needs; the selection of a preliminary menu plan with alternatives where possible; determining whether the all-you-care-to-eat meal plan is right for you.
+Your consultation with our registered dietitian will cover: an assessment of dietary-specific needs; whether Concordia Food Services can accommodate your needs; and determining whether the all-you-care-to-eat meal plan is right for you.

 How we keep you safe during COVID-19